royalapplications/docs/src/r2022/royalserver/advanced/backup.md

 ## Royal Server V4

 After installation, a fully configured and running Royal Server stores its data and configuration by default in `%ProgramData%\RoyalServer\`.
+A number of more volatile settings are stored in a configuration database (see below)

 ### 1. Configuration Settings

 Configuration settings are primarily stored in `%ProgramData%\RoyalServer\appsettings.json`.

-If the `appsettings.json` file is not present on start-up, it will automatically be generated and your settings from a previous Royal Server V3 installation will be imported.
+If the `appsettings.json` file is not present on start-up, it will automatically be generated.

+> [!NOTE]
+> Your settings from a previous Royal Server V3 installation will be imported.
 If no previous Royal Server V3 installation can be detected, default values will apply.

 ### 2. Documents